-Sonos Ace vs Bose QuietComfort Ultra Headphones: which should you buy?
+Sonos Ace vs Bose QuietComfort Ultra Headphones: which noise-cancellers should you buy?

-When it comes to wireless headphones, there's a new kid in town.
-Over the last two decades Sonos has remained the undisputed kind of multi-room audio, and now it's branched out into the world of wireless headphones with the Sonos Ace.
-But it can't just waltz in and take charge – the established players are going to put up a fight.
+This year we have a new kid in the wireless headphones town, and you may well have heard of them.
+Over the last two decades, Sonos has remained the undisputed king of multi-room speakers, and now it has branched out into the world of headphones with the Sonos Ace.
+But it can't expect to just waltz in and take charge – the established players will see to that.

-Bose is one such rival.
-The US company invented noise cancelling headphones, and currently leads the pack with its QuietComfort Ultra Headphones
+Bose is one such established rival.
+The US company invented noise-cancelling headphones and currently leads the pack with its flagship QuietComfort Ultra Headphones.

-If it wants to make an impression, Sonos will have its work cut out.
-Let's see how it fares.
+If Sonos wants to make an impression, it has its work cut out.
+Let's see how the Ace fare against Bose's similarly priced competitor.

 Sonos Ace vs Bose QuietComfort Ultra Headphones: price

-The Sonos Ace go on sale on 5th June for £449 / $449 / AU$699.
-That's not cheap, especially for a brand with no track record in the highly competitive headphones space.
+The Sonos Ace went on sale on 5th June 2024 for £449 / $449 / AU$699.
+That's not cheap by any means, especially from a brand with no track record in the highly competitive headphones space.
+It's certainly an ambitious statement and puts the Ace in the firing line of Bose and Apple's AirPods Max.
+The Ace haven't been out a year yet and already we have seen generous price drops up to 30 per cent during the Black Friday sales period.

 ** Winner: Bose QuietComfort Ultra Headphones **